mcharouk/aws/CloudOperationsOnAWS/Module_2/PassRole/README_Demo.md

+* any name to lambda function

-Role name to assume
+* Role name to assume
 ```
 DevLambdaAdminRole
 ```

-Policy to update
+* Policy to update

 ```
 {